CompuTec/pdc-docs/administrator-guide/setting-up-the-application/setting-up-the-application.md

 3. Language – you can choose the language of the application interface.
 Currently, English, Polish, and French.

-4. Enable Keep Visible Default – when this option is checked, the **ADD LINK** Quick Receipt form is open after a Receipt, e.g., if a user wants to receipt something more without reopening a form.
+4. Enable Keep Visible Default – when this option is checked, the  [Quick Receipt](./../../user-guide/customization/optional-functions/quick-receipt.md) form is open after a Receipt, e.g., if a user wants to receipt something more without reopening a form.

 5. Show on-screen keyboard – if this check box is checked, an on-screen keyboard is displayed after clicking on any field where data can be typed.
 The on-screen keyboard can be minimized or closed and displayed again after another clicking on a field with a data typing-in function available.
 This feature is helpful if the application is used on touchscreen devices, e.g., tablets.

-6. Show Date Picker – click **ADD LINK** here.
+6. Show Date Picker – click [here](./../../administrator-guide/setting-up-the-application/pdc-settings/pdc-settings.md).

-7. Show WMS Switch Button – if you are using **ADD LINK** the CompuTec WMS application, you can check Show WMS Switch Button.
+7. Show WMS Switch Button – if you are using  [the CompuTec WMS application](./../../../wms-docs/administror-guide/installation/wms-server/), you can check Show WMS Switch Button.
 This will display the button in CompuTec PDC, allowing switching between two applications.
 A default path will be chosen.
 If CompuTec WMS is installed on another path, you can choose it by clicking the button next to the path field.

 8. PDC Mode – specific / all Resource indicator – this option is assigned to a specific device.
 It is possible to determine whether a specific employee can add a Task on any Resource from a database or just one specified for the device.
 When choosing one Resource, a new field will be displayed.
 It is required to fill it with a Resource name.